 Compare · Package Firewall

-Vulnetix Package Firewall vs JFrog Curation & Xray
+Vulnetix Package Firewall vs JFrog Artifactory, Curation & Xray

-The JFrog Curation alternative with no Artifactory required: a firewall in front of any package manager that adds end-of-life and exploit-intelligence policy plus Safe Harbour autofix.
+The JFrog alternative with no Artifactory to run: a firewall in front of any package manager that adds end-of-life and exploit-intelligence policy, threat-actor maintainer attribution and Safe Harbour autofix.

 Get a Free API Key